didenko/http_plug/readme.md

 binaries
 ========

-Pre-build binaries are at [a shared Google folder](https://drive.google.com/folderview?id=0B3y6CRDewn4hbkFmMmQ1VzNTZFk#list).

-Only `darwin/amd64` and `windows/amd64` binaries are tested.
+Only `darwin/amd64` and `windows/amd64` pre-build binaries are tested.